Student wearing a mask in the library

 6. Placements and exchanges

 Employers in the UK are looking forward to welcoming you into one of the placement roles available.
-Some employers will also have support ready for you to work remotely and still benefit from the learning experience.
-If you need to work in-person, employers will follow government guidelines and are required to meet our health and safety requirements.
-We'll make sure you get all the support you need to find a placement in the UK and in some cases you may get the opportunity to take part in a virtual exchange or placement.
+We'll make sure you get all the support you need to find a placement in the UK.

 Student accommodation